Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 	self triggerEvent: #newSearchResult
 ````

-And how to register the he IEDictWindow has an interest in events?
+And how to register that the IEDictWindow has an interest in events?

 Let's put this in the buildMorphicWindow method